 PEG is an ingredient to avoid.

 For those of you exercising, eating healthy, and trying your best to keep your skin glowing, products containing PEG will need to go into the trash can.

-This ingredient has been referred to as a mutagen.
-If you aren’t familiar with the word mutagen, it basically means it can change the genetic material found inside your cells.
+This ingredient is a mutagen.
+A mutagen can change the genetic material found inside your cells.

-The worst part is that the body is not designed to eliminate this substance; therefore it lingers in the system for a very long time.
-Even 15 years after death, SLS has been identified in human cadavers.
+The worst part is that the body can’t completely eliminate SLS.
+It lingers in the system for a very long time.

 It simply has no business in the human body.

 I hope this article has inspired you to toss your harmful personal care products.
 It’s never too late to start shopping for natural hair, skin, and cosmetic products.

 DRY SKIN BRUSHING (detox & improve the health of your skin)

 - soft natural fiber brush with a long handle